ryantd42/NY-Legislative-Git/2023/A3020B-2023/bill.md

- Introduced by M. of A. GONZALEZ-ROJAS, PAULIN, SIMONE, SHRESTHA, ARDILA, FORREST,  GALLAGHER,  LEVENBERG,  RAMOS,  RAGA, MITAYNES, LEE, HEVESI, SIMON, BURDICK, OTIS, THIELE, TAYLOR, SOLAGES,  BRONSON,  JEAN-PIERRE, LAVINE,  HUNTER,  CLARK,  KELLES,  JOYNER,  BICHOTTE HERMELYN, BURGOS, EPSTEIN, WEPRIN, CARROLL, L. ROSENTHAL, DINOWITZ, CRUZ,  REYES,  JACK- SON,  MAMDANI,  SEAWRIGHT, GLICK, SAYEGH, MEEKS, JACOBSON, KIM, ANDER- SON, DAVILA, ZINERMAN, DICKENS, GIBBS,  RIVERA,  DE LOS SANTOS,  McDO- NALD,  SHIMSKY,  COLTON,  CUNNINGHAM,  TAPIA, BORES, ALVAREZ, ZACCARO, SEPTIMO -- read once and  referred  to  the  Committee  on  Health  -- reported  and referred to the Committee on Ways and Means -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee
+ Introduced by M. of A. GONZALEZ-ROJAS, PAULIN, SIMONE, SHRESTHA, ARDILA, FORREST,  GALLAGHER,  LEVENBERG,  RAMOS,  RAGA, MITAYNES, LEE, HEVESI, SIMON, BURDICK, OTIS, THIELE, TAYLOR, SOLAGES,  BRONSON,  JEAN-PIERRE, LAVINE,  CLARK,  KELLES,  JOYNER,  BICHOTTE HERMELYN, BURGOS, EPSTEIN, WEPRIN, CARROLL, L. ROSENTHAL, DINOWITZ, CRUZ, REYES, JACKSON,  MAMDA- NI,  SEAWRIGHT,  GLICK, MEEKS, JACOBSON, KIM, ANDERSON, DAVILA, ZINER- MAN, DICKENS, GIBBS, RIVERA, DE LOS SANTOS, SHIMSKY, COLTON,  CUNNING- HAM,  TAPIA,  BORES,  ALVAREZ,  ZACCARO,  SEPTIMO,  CHANDLER-WATERMAN, LUCAS, DILAN, COOK -- read once  and  referred  to  the  Committee  on Health  -- reported and referred to the Committee on Ways and Means -- committee discharged, bill amended, ordered reprinted as  amended  and recommitted  to  said committee -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the social services law, in  relation  to  coverage  for certain individuals under the 1332 state innovation program

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 Section 369-ii of the social  services  law,  as  added  by section  3  of  part  H of chapter 57 of the laws of 2023, is amended to read as follows: